NotoriousArnav/MarkdownEditor/README.md

-# Welcome to Markdown Editor
+# YAME: Yet another Markdown Editor
-Markdown Editor is a simple and lightweight Markdown editor built with React.
+YAME is a simple and lightweight Markdown editor built with React.
 It allows users to write and preview Markdown content in real-time.

 ## Features
 - Supports Github, Notion, Dev.to and Medium markdown themes